 Fast forward to 2011 when they discovered another tumor between his heart and bronchial tubes, which could not be operated on.
 Then this year, doctors discovered a 2cm brain tumor and that the cancer had spread to his liver, pancreas, kidneys and bone.

 By December 2012 through a CT of the brain, we found out that it had doubled in size to 4.8cm and was pressing on the control area of the brain for the left side of his body.
 During the last week of his life, he lost movement there.

 All during this whole ordeal, people had no idea he was even sick and he kept working in construction and as a journeyman millwright (both very physical occupations), until later this year.

-John was not about to go the conventional treatment route of radiation and chemo like all the doctors wanted him to pursue, which would have left him a very, very painful and horrible quality of life and preferred to go the alternative medicine route.
+John was not about to go the conventional treatment route of radiation and chemo like all the doctors wanted him to pursue.
+This would have left him a very, very painful and horrible quality of life.
+So he preferred to go the alternative medicine route.

 I cared for him here at home myself until the last week of his life when I enrolled him in hospice care.
 They were wonderful, coming and attending to his needs and providing the medication to make him comfortable.

 Then on Wednesday, the 19th I could no longer get him in and out of bed to use the commode, so we transported him to a Veteran’s nursing home about 45 miles south of our place.

 Luckily I had already said my goodbyes and gave him permission to pass over before he went to the nursing home, and our kids and his sister were able to say their goodbyes also.